 ASX assesses margin requirements based on the specific product category.
 Traders should consult the appropriate brochures on the ASX website as these rates are subject to change based on market conditions and regulations.

-What Market Data Does ASX Make Available?
+Market Data Available From ASX

 Price Data: Participants and customers of the exchange can enter into license agreements with ASX to obtain either real-time delayed or end-of-day market data depending on their needs.